Noroff-FEU-Assignments/project-exam-1-prebeneide/README.md

 ### Contact page

-I should create a contact us page, there should be 4 textboxes on this page.
+I needed to create a contact us page, there should be 4 textboxes on this page.
--	Name (Should be more than 5 characters long)
+-	Name (Must be more than 5 characters long)
 -	Email address (Must be a valid email address)
--	Subject (Should be more than 15 characters long)
+-	Subject (Must be more than 15 characters long)
--	Message content (Should be more than 25 characters long)
+-	Message content (Must be more than 25 characters long)

-I should use JavaScript for validation, show error messages if the values in the textboxes do not meet the requirements.
+I needed to use JavaScript for validation, show error messages if the values in the textboxes do not meet the requirements.

 ### WordPress

 The content for my website should be stored on a WordPress installation used as a Headless CMS.
 It was important to note that we are only using WordPress to provide an API and add content for the blog.
-I should not submit a link to a WordPress site, but build my website using HTML, CSS and JavaScript and making a call to the WordPress REST API to fetch the data.
+I wasn't supposed to submit a link to a WordPress site, but build my website using HTML, CSS and JavaScript and making a call to the WordPress REST API to fetch the data.

 The project had two aspects:
 -	API from your WordPress installation